irmen/Pyro4/docs/source/tipstricks.rst

 The following table is an indication of the relative speeds when dealing with large amounts of binary data.
-It lists the results of the :file:`hugetransfer` example, using python 3.5, over a 1000 mbit lan connection:
+It lists the results of the :file:`hugetransfer` example, using python 3.5, over a 1000 Mbps LAN connection:

 ========== ========== ============= ================
 serializer str mb/sec bytes mb/sec  bytearray mb/sec